 Assistantships & Financial Aid

-Most students receive funding through departmental and university teaching and research assistantships, or through external research funding.
-These assistantships for qualified students are available through the department on a competitive basis.
+Most students receive funding through Sociology and university teaching and research assistantships, or through external research funding.
+These assistantships for qualified students are available through the program on a competitive basis.
 There are also various fellowships awarded by the Graduate School in university-wide competition that have deadlines in January and February.